Virtual Classroom: What It Is & How It Works (2023 Guide)

 For example, MIT offers an Innovation Leadership Bootcamp.
 Galvanize and Thinkful also offer career accelerator bootcamps.

 3. Online Degree Programs

 Some universities and colleges offer their courses and degree programs through virtual classrooms.
-Students can choose virtual or on-site, from associate all the way up to doctoral level.
+Students can choose between virtual or on-site courses, from associate all the way up to doctoral level.